gaigenticai/RegulensAI/.augment/rules/rules.md

 Sample calls
 Error handling scenarios
 This documentation must evolve as the system grows.
 It is mandatory for every merge.
-00 – Golden Rules for Claude 4 Sonnet (Implementation Guard‑Rails)
+00 – Golden Rules
-These mandatory rules must be followed by Claude 4 Sonnet (or any developer/agent) while implementing the Agentic AI Platform.
+These mandatory rules must be followed by any developer/agent while implementing the Platform.
 MUST ALWAYS 100% UNDERSTAND WHAT IS ALREADY BUILD AND BUILD ALONG WITH IT.
 Violating a rule means the output will be rejected.
 NEVER EVER CHANGE THE CODE TO MAKE THINGS WORK, THE CODE IS WRITEN FOR ENTERPRISE GRADE SOFTWARE, IF SOMETHING IS NOT WORKING, YOU MUST FIX IT RATHER THAN FINDING A WORKAROUND MAKE SHIFT SOLUTION DO NOT EVER REPLACE OR OVERWRITE THE ENV VALUES I HAVE POPULATED, YOU CAN ONLY CREATE NEW ENV VARIABLES AND LET ME KNOW
 IMPORTANT .
-If a feature you build requires a set up in dockerized Storage in supabase (cloud and local based on env toggle) or env variable, you must guide me with clear instructions on creating it or you must create them directly.
+If a feature you build requires a set up in dockerized Storage in supabase cloud or env variable, you must guide me with clear instructions on creating it or you must create them directly.

 1️⃣ Zero‑Assumption Principle
 Do not invent schema, tables, or fields.